Within There is but One Abode

 Employing the same strategy, she has built another series of works that adopt familiar forms from the history of modern abstract art.
 These homages to artists such as Joseph Albers and Lucio Fontana, which combine Lionti’s love of the pictorial tradition with her need for the construction process to be governed by the fabrication methods and the tecniques to produce images learned outside of artistic institutions, but which she has made her own.

-A graduate in Fine Arts from the Universidad Nacional de Tucumán, Lucrecia Lionti went on to study on the Artists’ Programme with the YPF Scholarship (2010) and at the Film Laboratory of the Universidad Torcuato Di Tella (2012).
+Lucrecia Lionti (Tucumán, 1985) a graduate in Fine Arts from the Universidad Nacional de Tucumán, went on to study on the Artists’ Programme with the YPF Scholarship (2010) and at the Film Laboratory of the Universidad Torcuato Di Tella (2012).
 She was awarded the cheLA Residency (2019), the Argentinian government’s BEC.AR Residency at the Espacio de Arte Contemporáneo, Uruguay (2019), the Nacional de las Artes Creation scholarship (2018), the El Ranchito/Matadero Residency, Madrid (2017), the scholarship granted by the Centro Cultural de la Memoria Haroldo Conti, Argentina (2016), and the Alec Oxenford scholarship, Paris (2014).
 She was awarded the May Salon Stimulus Prize by the Museo Rosa Galisteo (Santa Fe, 2019) and the MUNT First Prize (Tucumán, 2018).
 She has exhibited in several cities around Argentina, as well as in Montevideo, São Paulo, Paris, Madrid and international venues.
 Her work features in such public and private collections as the Museo Nacional Centro de Arte Reina Sofía, in Madrid, and Le 19 CRAC Centre Régional d’Art Contemporain de Montbéliard, in France.

 Daniela Rodi at the exhibition Within There Is But One Abode